 Answer: Asos.com fluctuates between performing on par with or better than its competitors.
 Two years ago, in 2017, its traffic far surpassed some of its main competitors including Zara, Mark and Spencer, and BooHoo.
 Although historical data indicates that Asos has outperformed its competitors in the past, the causes for its decline since 2018 should be identified and addressed prior to any purchase.
-Otherwise, this decline should factored in as a discount to the purchase value to offset the unknown costs associated with resolving the underlying website or internal marketing issues.
+Otherwise, this decline should factor in as a discount to the purchase value to offset the unknown costs associated with resolving the underlying website or internal marketing issues.

 Question: Are there external products/assets contributing to the company’s success?

-Answer: The brands Mac, G-Star, and Ted Baker are among some of their top performing search queries driving traffic to the site besides Asos branded keywords.
+Answer: The brands Mac, G-Star, and Ted Baker are among some of their top-performing search queries driving traffic to the site besides Asos branded keywords.
 Creating more content, cross-promotions, a backlinking strategy, or considering a purchase of one of these sites could potentially build more equity for Asos.com.

 While Mac would be a costly investment, G-star and Ted Baker are better prospects for price/value.
 Current data indicates that the company Ted Baker is currently in the red for revenue.
-On the other hand, G-star generates approximately $156 million in revenue annually so it could be a better opportunity for acquisition cost wise.
+On the other hand, G-star generates approximately $156 million in revenue annually so it could be a better opportunity for acquisition cost-wise.
 It also has strong visibility in Germany and UK markets (as Asos does) that could further improve traffic to the Asos property via backlinking opportunities.
-G-star also has significant retail locations globally that could be leveraged to support an omni-channel strategy.
+G-star also has significant retail locations globally that could be leveraged to support an omnichannel strategy.

 Now given these answers, you can already see how many sound insights and recommendations that I came up with from just a preliminary audit.
-With this you were able to get an idea of where the Asos brand stands in its space, the internal issues that may be present, and what other brands could be assets.
+With this, you were able to get an idea of where the Asos brand stands in its space, the internal issues that may be present, and what other brands could be assets.

 How SEO Due Diligence Supports A Strategic Investment